dimpase/M2/Project:-Geometrically-Vertex-Decomposability.md

 ## Project Description

 A geometric vertex decomposition of an ideal is a generalization of the properties of a Stanley-Reisner ideal of a vertex decomposable simplicial complex.
 First introduced by Klein and Rajchgot [2], geometric vertex decomposability provides a new tool to show that an ideal is in the Gorenstein liaison class of a complete intersection (glicci).
-Klein and Rajchgot's definition is relies on the geometric vertex decomposition of an ideal first defined by Knutson, Miller, Yong [1].
+Klein and Rajchgot's definition relies on the geometric vertex decomposition of an ideal first defined by Knutson, Miller, Yong [3].

 The purpose of this package is to create code to test if a given homogeneous ideal is geometrically vertex decomposable.